MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-meetings-external-participants.md

 ## Meeting with validated external participants

-How external participants appear in meetings depends on a combination of your Microsoft 365 configuration and their identity provider.
-Some external participants can be validated by Microsoft 365 and others are considered anonymous.
+How external participants appear in meetings depends on a combination of your Teams admin configuration and their identity provider.
+Some external participants can be validated by Teams and others are considered anonymous.

-A *validated* meeting participant is one that is logged in to Microsoft 365 in way that you trust.
+A *validated* meeting participant is one that is logged in to Teams in way that you trust.
 There are two types of validated external participants:

 - **Guests** - people who are logged in with an [Azure AD B2B collaboration guest account](/azure/active-directory/external-identities/what-is-b2b) in your directory
-- **People from trusted organizations** - people in other Microsoft 365 organizations with which you have configured a two-way trust relationship in [external access](trusted-organizations-external-meetings-chat.md) and who have the required user permissions
+- **People from trusted organizations** - people in other Microsoft 365 organizations with which you have configured a two-way trust relationship in [external access](trusted-organizations-external-meetings-chat.md) and who have the required user-level external access permissions

 External participants who are not validated in one of these two ways are considered *anonymous*.